 Exposure assessment can be a powerful tool for addressing community concerns about potential chemical exposures.
 Qualitative or quantitative evaluation and characterisation of potential exposure to chemicals associated with CSG or UNG activity plays a central role in a variety of study designs.
 Exposure assessment can be the primary focus of a study designed to detect and quantify specific chemical exposures via air, water or other media.
-Such quantitative exposure assessment, once exposure pathways have been established.
+Such quantitative exposure assessments can in turn be used in combination with toxicity information to conduct a risk assessment, once exposure pathways have been established.
 Finally, each of the potential epidemiological study types require some sort of exposure characterisation, classification or ranking of study participants or cases in order to evaluate potential associations between exposure and the health outcome(s) under study.